TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 We want to create a fasta file in order to make a tree of the hits in plants, in animals (fly, worm, human) with E-value < 1e-10; and of the best hit in fission yeast (SPOM) and the best hit in baker’s yeast SCER.
 To do so:

 Copy the identifiers of the sequences you want for the tree into a text file on your laptop, each identifier should be followed by a newline.
-Copy this file to gemini using `scp`.
+Copy this file to gemini using `scp` (see instructions above for copying the fasta file).
 Then use `seqtk subseq [fasta database] [name of your list of identifiers] > [your new file of homologous e.g. homs.fa]`

 Run mafft on your fasta file. i.e. `mafft [yourfile e.g. homs.fa] > [name of alignment file, e.g. homs.msa]`

 Then run iq tree e.g. `iqtree -s  homs.msa –m LG+G4`
 [//]: # (for some reason for some students, they get a weird error if they do this .... )

-Download the output tree (i.e. `homs.msa.treefile`) to your laptop or perhaps easier, on the command line do `cat homs.msa.treefile` and copy the text from the screen to paste to view the tree in iToL [https://itol.embl.de/upload.cgi](https://itol.embl.de/upload.cgi)
+Download the output tree (i.e. `homs.msa.treefile`) using `scp` to your laptop or perhaps easier, on the command line do `cat homs.msa.treefile` and copy the text from the screen to paste to view the tree in iToL [https://itol.embl.de/upload.cgi](https://itol.embl.de/upload.cgi)

 Okay now we get to the interpretation.
 Look at the tree and reroot it to make some kind of biological sense.
 You can reroot trees by clicking on a branch -> Tree structure -> re-root the tree here.
 Sketch the resulting tree on paper or copy a picture of the resulting tree into a program which allows to draw on top of it (e.g. powerpoint, paint, inkscape).
 Annotate the tree in terms of duplications and speciations.